 Ditch Diet Soda

 How bad can your calorie-free Diet Coke habit be for your belly?
 Belt-bustingly bad, researchers say.
-A study in the journal Diabetes Pro found that people who drank two or more diet sodas a day had waist-size increases that were six times greater than non-drinkers.
+Researchers from the University of Texas Health Science Center at San Antonio found that people who drank two or more diet sodas a day had waist-size increases that were six times greater than non-drinkers.
 Diet drinks are loaded with deceptively sweet artificial sweeteners, which, researchers say, trick the metabolism into thinking sugar is on its way, spike insulin levels, and shift the body from a fat-burning to a fat-storing state.